|ARTC 3440 Digital Video Art

 - In the event of a mental or physical health emergency or another similar crisis that may cause you to miss more than two classes, please set up an appointment with me to discuss your options.

 We will have required reading assignments from many sources throughout the semester.
-The course Recommended Reading List contains additional sources.
-All readings will be discussed in class and/or may result in a quiz.
+The course Recommended Reading List contains most of the sources.
+Readings may result in a quiz and/or be discussed in class.

 One objective of this course is to provide a forum for discussion of the artwork in order to help each student develop their own artistic concepts for their work.
 Students will present these developments in group discussions.
 Participation in these discussions by each student is mandatory.

 Critiques are an important part of an artist's learning process.
 They are an excellent way to understand if your message is being received by seeing how your colleagues responded to the assignment.
 During Critiques, I expect each student's full attention and respect.
-Students may not sit at computers and Cell Phones are TURNED OFF.
+Computers & cell phones are TURNED OFF.
 Critiques begin promptly at class start time.
 Attendance and participation at Final Critique is mandatory.

 CLASS MATERIAL: You are accountable for material covered in class, including handouts.
 IF ANYTHING IS NOT CLEAR, ASK!
 It is your responsibility to get missed materials from me or your classmates.
 I will gladly clarify any information you don't understand, but I will NOT repeat demonstrations for absentees!